Mimic the melody, as interpreted by each recording below. Chords will come later.

 9. Join a second band that plays only original music.
 Playing original music solidifies the skills and knowledge of composition, theory, history, leadership, notation, and more.

 Bonus.
 Read and explore the history of jazz prior to heading to jazz school.

 If I can help you call me.

-He assembled the students in the auditorium at University of Louisville.
-He would pluck one “lucky contestant” from the crowd to join him on stage.
-Jamey would then hand the musician a microphone and instruct them to sing/scat/hauler a jazz solo along with the chords he would randomly play on the piano.
+He assembled students in the auditorium at University of Louisville.
+He then plucked one “lucky contestant/musician/newbie” to join him on stage.
+(The repeat campers knew what was coming and sat the back of the room).
+Jamey would then hand them a microphone and instruct them to sing/scat/hauler a jazz solo along with the jazz chords he would randomly play on the piano.

 One morning he asks the musicians, “How many of you can play 50 jazz standards from memory?”
-I enthusiastically raise my hand.
-Looking around the room of 250+ there were very few hands joining me.
+I enthusiastically raised my hand.
+Looking around the 250+ room there were very few hands joining me.

 So many students are seeking the "secret", the secret that sends them to the front of the line.

 Alas, there is more than one secret.
 And they are all hiding in plain sight.

 2. Master theory appropriate to your level, including harmony.